marcoavol/wanderland-server/README.md

     ports:
       - "5432:5432"
     volumes:
-      - my-db-postgres:/var/lib/postgresql/data
+      - wanderland-db-postgres:/var/lib/postgresql/data

-  wanderland-frontend:
+  wanderland-client:
-    image: wanderland-client-image:2.0
+    image: ikeller13/wanderland-client:local-1.0
     ports:
       - "4200:80"
     depends_on:
       - wanderland-server

 volumes:
-  my-db-postgres:
+  wanderland-db-postgres:
 ```
-my-db-postgres is a volume that will be managed by docker but will persist.
+wanderland-db-postgres is a volume that will be managed by docker but will persist.
 This is recommended over "bind mounts" where a specific directory in the host file-system is mounted, as explained [here](https://docs.docker.com/storage/volumes/).
 Apparently, it should be easy to migrate docker volumes to a different host.

 To check which volumes exist on your system: `docker volume ls`